jserrao/commando/basics.md

 85.    `openssl req -new -newkey rsa:2048 -nodes -out star_example_com.csr -keyout star_example_com.pem -subj "/C=country-code-here/ST=state-code-here/L=city-here/O=organization-here/OU=organization-dept-here/CN=*.example.com/emailAddress=team@example.com"` (openssl command to generate a self-signed certificate and private key, note the CN part of command must match the type of SSL cert you need, single or multi-domain)
 86.    `sudo easy_install pip` (installs pip, package manager for python)
 87.    `alias custom-name-here="cd /Users/you/some/path/here"` (structure for making an aliased path, must be saved into OSX user's .profile file or it will not persist beyond current session)
+88.    `curl -IL https://your-domain.com/file.jpg` (gives you an overview of the connect to download the asset - HTTP1 or 2, CORS, etc)